UI/UX Design Solution for Emotional Wellness in the Virtual Workspace

 “Since there is a three hour time difference, my team from Arizona is very flexible and accommodating.”Anonymous Survey Respondent, February 2021

-If workers in distributed teams are struggling with problems with work-life balance and stress, and managers are willing to be flexible, what is a simple, straightforward solution?
+If workers in distributed teams are struggling with problems with work-life balance and stress, and managers are willing to be flexible, what’s the solution?

 Team members need to reflect and give feedback on how they are doing.